mumar06/base/README.md

 **l, getElements(para_one, para_two):** <br>
 - Takes two arguments, starting point and ending point. <br>
 - To get elements which are between Head Node and Tail Node. <br>
-- For getting Node's value between start index till end index, start and end point will alsobeincluded.
+- For getting Node's value between start index till end index, start and end point will also be included.
 It will return an array. <br>

 **m, getLastElements(para_one):** <br>
 - Takes one argument, which is number of Nodes needed. <br>
-- For getting last n Node's value, it will return an array. <br>
+- For getting last n Nodes' value, it will return an array. <br>

 ### Doubly Linked List (On Hold) <br>
 ### Circular Linked List (On Hold) <br>